Apple season is coming into full swing here on the central coast, despite the temperatures still peaking in the high seventies every day.

 To Make the Drinks:

-- Core and slice the apples, then place in a 6-qt slow cooker with the water, cloves, allspice, and water.
+- Core and slice the apples, then place in a 6-qt slow cooker with the water, cloves, and allspice.
 Cover and cook on high for 8 hours.

 - While the cider is cooking, make the caramel sauce.
 When finished, pour into a glass jar or heat-proof container and cover lightly to cool.
 Don’t screw a cap on too tight or you’ll have a fun time taking the cap off after it is done cooling.